Does Your Apparel Supply Chain Need a Logistics Makeover?

 - While China is in no danger of losing its prominence as a U.S. supplier, there are indications that demand for faster speed to market is causing companies to rethink their China-based sourcing strategies.
 It is possible that the days of companies “chasing the cheapest needle,” are coming to an end.

 - The slight shift away from China may be benefiting Western Hemisphere-based suppliers.
 The study reports a noticeable increase in sourcing from the United States, Guatemala, El Salvador, and Haiti.
-In addition, the study notes, 50 percent and 21 percent of respondents, respectively, source from Mexico and Canada, confirming the significance of NAFTA as an important sourcing base for U.S. fashion companies.
+In addition, the study notes, 50 percent and 21 percent of respondents, respectively, source from Mexico and Canada, confirming the significance of USMCA as an important sourcing base for U.S. fashion companies.

 - U.S. apparel companies tend to source from multiple foreign countries.
 Almost 60 percent source from more than 10 different countries or regions and say they expect their sourcing bases will expand in coming years.

 U.S. apparel companies benefit financially from sourcing production in low-cost developing countries, but this strategy is not without its drawbacks.
 Key considerations include:

 - Faster lead times.
 A McKinsey & Company report describes the “typical” process followed by U.S. apparel companies: “A shirt is manufactured in a faraway country based on a months-old design and then shipped for weeks across the ocean before reaching a retailer.
 A consumer might eventually buy it at half price in an end-of-season sale – a routine event in an industry whose long lead times and big batches give it little flexibility to adapt production to shifting consumer demand.”
 Given the complexity of the process, it’s not surprising that the typical retailer needs six months to bring a conceptualized product to market.
 At Ralph Lauren, a plan is underway to reduce lead time from 15 months to 9 months.